kishore1110/crud-backend/README.md

-A simple CRUD using backend (mongodB)
+A simple backend CRUD application using MongoDB